CSteigueber/golang_producer_consumer/README.md

 # Testing
 Unit testing only covers 13% of the code and tests only the function "IsTalkingAboutGo" because this is the only function with a return statement.
+=> not true, Next and GetMockstream have return values too and should be tested.